jamesbehr/torpedo/README.md

 # Torpedo
 Inspired by ThePrimeagen's Harpoon and tmux-sessionizer

-## Workspaces
+## Introduction
-The tool is built around the idea *workspaces* that contain *projects*.

-All workspaces are contained inside a workspace root, which defaults to `$HOME`.
-To create a new workspace, call `workspace new` with a path relative to your root.

-    $ torpedo workspace new workspaces/foo
+Torpedo manages via *projects*, which are special directories containing a `.torpedo` subdirectory and some other files (e.g. source code).
+Each project is assigned a Tmux session and Torpedo provides functions to easily switch between them.

-This will create a workspace in `~/workspaces/foo`.
-Once you have created a workspace, you can select it with the fuzzy finder.
+If you are inside a directory, you can turn it into a project by running the following command.

+    $ torpedo init

+This creates a `.torpedo` directory, containing a number of configuration files.

+You can also create template `.torpedo` directories.

+    $ torpedo init --template go

+It's recommended to add the `.torpedo` directory to your global `gitignore` which is by default located at `~/.config/git/ignore`.
+This prevents it being tracked by Git, and gives you the freedom to add whatever you want to the directory.

+You can now pick a project to jump to, using `fzf`.
+This also requires `tmux` to be installed.

-    $ torpedo workspace pick
+    $ torpedo pick

-After picking a workspace, `torpedo` will switch to the corresponding `tmux` session or create it if it does not exist.
+After picking a project, Torpedo will switch to the corresponding `tmux` session or create it if it does not exist.

-You can re-run this command at any time to pick a workspace.
+You can re-run this command at any time to pick a project.
 This can be bound to a key in your `~/.tmux.conf` for easy access.

-    bind-key C-w display-popup -E -E "torpedo workspace pick"
+    bind-key C-f display-popup -E -E "torpedo pick"

-You can also manage a workspace jumplist.
-This is a numbered list of workspaces that allow for quick jumping.
-You can edit the workspace jumplist inside your editor.

-    $ torpedo workspace jumplist edit

-This will print out all the available workspaces, but commented out.
-You can uncomment and reorder them to edit the jumplist.
-The first uncommented line is numbered 0, with the remaining items being numbered sequentially.
-You can jump to workspace by its jumplist number.
+You can also provide a path (or paths) to `pick`.

-    $ torpedo workspace jumplist goto 0
+    $ torpedo pick --path ~/personal --path ~/work

-You can also see the workspace path without switching.
+The default set of paths can be configured, otherwise it will default to `$HOME`.

+    TODO

+Sometimes, you want to be able to jump to a project faster than is possible using `fzf`.
+In this case, you can use marks.
+If you are inside a project, you can add/remove it to/from your list of marks.

-    $ torpedo workspace jumplist get 0
+    $ torpedo marks add

-## Projects
-Once you're inside a workspace, you are able to start adding projects to it.
-You can create a new project directory `foo`.

-    $ torpedo project new foo
+    $ torpedo marks rm

-Sometimes the directory already exists, for example if you `git clone` it.
-You can add an existing directory as a project instead.

-    $ git clone ssh://git@github.com/jamesbehr/torpedo
+Its possible to rearrange the list of marks in your chosen text editor.

-    $ torpedo project add torpedo
+    $ torpedo marks edit

-Torpedo remembers all your projects inside your workspace's config file.
-Projects have their own Tmux sessions that you can jump to with the fuzzy finder.
+Once you have some projects marked, you can then jump to one of the items by way of its index on the list of marks.

-    $ torpedo project pick

-If you know the project's name you can jump to it directly.
-This can be useful for scripting, such as when you have a project that is common to many workspaces (e.g. `notes`).

-    $ torpedo project goto notes

-Projects have their own jumplists as well that you can edit in the same way as workspaces.

-    $ torpedo project jumplist edit
-    $ torpedo project jumplist goto 0
+    $ torpedo marks jump 0

-You can automate this all inside your `~/.tmux.conf`.
+This is quite useful when bound to a hotkey in your `~/.tmux.conf`.

-    bind-key C-f display-popup -E -E "torpedo project pick" bind-key C-n run-shell "torpedo project goto notes" bind-key C-h run-shell "torpedo project jumplist goto 0" bind-key C-j run-shell "torpedo project jumplist goto 1" bind-key C-k run-shell "torpedo project jumplist goto 2" bind-key C-l run-shell "torpedo project jumplist goto 3"
+    bind-key C-h run-shell "torpedo marks jump 0" bind-key C-j run-shell "torpedo marks jump 1" bind-key C-k run-shell "torpedo marks jump 2" bind-key C-l run-shell "torpedo marks jump 3"

+## File marks
+TODO

-## Files
+## Commands
-Like Harpoon, we have file jumplists for each project as well.
-Torpedo doesn't manage a Tmux session for a file in the jumplist, but you can edit it and get the filepath just like you would for a workspace or project.
-You must be inside a project for this jumplist to work.

-    $ torpedo project file jumplist edit
+Commands are programs stored in the `.torpedo/cmd` directory of your project that can be run by name via the `run` command.
+Commands that do not have the executable bit set are ignored.

+For example, you can put a script at `.torpedo/cmd/test`, set the executable bit and run it with the following command.

-    $ torpedo project file jumplist get 0
+    $ torpedo run test

-You could use this in a script, e.g. to open the first jumplist item in `vim`.

-    $ vim "$(torpedo project file jumplist get 0)"

-This could also be integrated inside your editor for fast Harpoon-style jumping as well.